bwvoss/failure-patterns-essay/README.md

 end
 ```

-This is explicit, simple, and easily changable -- it reminds me a bit of pattern matching.
-Define the method you want to handle on, and it receives the data the method executed with, and the raised error.
-If it is called, that means the error occured in that method.
-The handler can figure out what really went wrong with methods that are a bit more ambiguous, like ```fetch_rows```.

-There is also a default method that gets called if there is no error handler setup for the method.

-Let's look at the ```Error``` object:
+The error handler is implemented in a style akin to pattern matching.
+Simply define the handler method for the method it is meant to handle.
+If an error occurs during the execution of the method, the handler method of the same name will be invoked.
+By scoping it to the method, figuring out what went wrong in methods that are more ambiguous, like ```fetch_rows``` becomes simpler.
+The ```default``` method gets called if there is no method on the error handler with the name of the errored method.

 ```ruby
 require 'pretty_backtrace'